LTUC/amman-dotnet-401d2/Projects/SoftwareReqs.md

 ### Data Flow
 Describe the flow of data in your application.
-This should descibe what happens from the time the user hits the site, to the time the request process completes.
+This should describe what happens from the time the user hits the site, to the time the request process completes.